Finitary coding and Gaussian concentration for random fields: Applications and examples

-A discrete-time renewal process is a binary-valued stochastic process in which the distances between consecutive 1's are independent and identically distributed random variables.
-Let us denote by $(f_k)_{k\ge1}$ their common distribution.
-The common distribution of these distances is called the inter-arrival (or waiting-time) distribution.
-Notice that this process is a binary Markov chain if and only if $(f_k)_{k\ge1}$ is the geometric distribution, so in this case, we already know that gaussian concentration will be satisfied by preceding discussion.
-Although not Markovian in general, the renewal process shares several similarities with the case of Markov chain since, as is well known, the indicator process of the s uccessive visits to any fixed symbol in a Markov chain is a renewal process.
-Using this relation between renewal and Markov processes, we obtain the following.
+A discrete-time renewal process is a binary-valued process in which the distances between successive $1$'s are i.i.d.\ random variables.
+Let $(f_k)_{k\ge1}$ denote their common distribution.
+Renewal processes are Markovian only in the geometric case, but they retain many features of the Markov setting.
+In particular, the indicator process of successive visits to a fixed state in a Markov chain is a renewal process.